 Based on the above, you might come to the conclusion that Agile PLM has indeed run its course.

 What to do?
-It depends…
+(It depends)

 There are some common-sense next steps forward:

 There are many innovations underway or planned that compliment PLM and/or general supply chain functionality that can extend the viable life, ROI, and functional value well into the future.

-All major PLM’s are on board in one definition or another (hosted to true SaaS) with Cloud as the platform of the future.
-Smaller standalone solutions like Arena, PropelPLM and Omnify are only offered via SaaS/Cloud.
-The traditional major PLM vendors like PTC, Teamcenter, Aras, Enovia and others also all have a cloud offering.
+All major PLMs are on board in one definition or another (hosted to true SaaS) with Cloud as the platform of the future.
+Smaller standalone solutions like Arena, Propel, and OpenBOM are only offered via SaaS/Cloud.
+The traditional major PLM vendors like PTC, Teamcenter, Aras, Enovia, and others also all have a cloud offering.
 Some, like PTC for instance, will continue to support and offer either option with duplicating application functionality even though the Cloud offering is re-architected for true SaaS.

-Get Someone In Your Corner
+Get a Partner in Your Corner

 Several of our Agile PLM clients have worked through these decisions and have come out on top.
 In all cases, clients maximize value while managing and minimizing pain as they make the transition.

 Evaluate motivation & pain

 Move within Oracle applications to Cloud or even migrate outside the Oracle footprint when it best meets future innovation criteria